 There's just something about garlic, lemon juice, and herbs that brings out the best in seafood.
 And this easy Alaskan halibut recipe takes that winning combo and simplifies it.
 Marinating and grilling the halibut in smaller chunks makes for quick cooking, more surface area for flavor, and beautifully golden, flaky bites.

-Whether you serve these as fish kebabs over rice, pair them with a crisp summer salad, or tuck them into pita with a drizzle of tahini sauce, they’re always a hit.
+Whether you serve these as fish kebabs over rice, pair them with a crisp summer salad, or tuck them into pita with a drizzle of tahini sauce, they're always a hit.
+You can also add a drizzle of my lemon-herb yogurt sauce, which is quick and easy and absolutely delicious!

 Marinate fish for flavor and texture